rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

   I0723 08:09:57.394080       1 serve.go:85] Serving securely on 0.0.0.0:443
   ```

-- Check that metrics api is accesible from kubectl
+1. Check that the metrics api is accessible from kubectl.

-  - If you are accessing directly to k8s cluster, server url at kubectl config like 'https://<K8s_URL>:6443'
+  - If you are accessing the cluster directly, enter your Server URL in the kubectl config in the following format: `https://<Kubernetes_URL>:6443`.
   ```
   # kubectl get --raw /apis/metrics.k8s.io/v1beta1
   {"kind":"APIResourceList","apiVersion":"v1","groupVersion":"metrics.k8s.io/v1beta1","resources":[{"name":"nodes","singularName":"","namespaced":false,"kind":"NodeMetrics","verbs":["get","list"]},{"name":"pods","singularName":"","namespaced":true,"kind":"PodMetrics","verbs":["get","list"]}]}
   ```

-  - If you are accessing to k8s cluster throught rancher, server url at kubectl config like `https://<RANCHER_URL>/k8s/clusters/<CLUSTER_ID>` You need to add prefix `/k8s/clusters/<CLUSTER_ID>` to api path
+  - If you are accessing the cluster through Rancher, enter your Server URL in the kubectl config in the following format: `https://<RANCHER_URL>/k8s/clusters/<CLUSTER_ID>`.
+Add the suffix `/k8s/clusters/<CLUSTER_ID>` to API path.
   ```
   # kubectl get --raw /k8s/clusters/<CLUSTER_ID>/apis/metrics.k8s.io/v1beta1
   {"kind":"APIResourceList","apiVersion":"v1","groupVersion":"metrics.k8s.io/v1beta1","resources":[{"name":"nodes","singularName":"","namespaced":false,"kind":"NodeMetrics","verbs":["get","list"]},{"name":"pods","singularName":"","namespaced":true,"kind":"PodMetrics","verbs":["get","list"]}]}
   ```

-#### Custom metrics (prometheus)
+#### Custom Metrics (Prometheus)

-Besides acting on resource metrics, HPA can be configured to autoscale based on custom metrics provided by a third party.
-The most important use case is to be able to autoscale based on application-level metrics (e.g. HTTP requests per second).
+You can configure HPA to autoscale based on custom metrics provided by third-party software.
+The most common use case for autoscaling using third-party software is based on application-level metrics (e.g. HTTP requests per second).
 HPA uses the `custom.metrics.k8s.io` API to consume these metrics.
 This API is enabled by deploying a custom metrics adapter corresponding to the metrics collection solution.

-We are gonna use [prometheus](https://prometheus.io/) for the example.
-We are assuming that prometheus is deployed at k8s cluster, getting proper metrics from pods, nodes, namespaces,....
-We'll use prometehus url, http://prometheus.mycompany.io exposed at port 80
+For this example, we are going to use [Prometheus](https://prometheus.io/).
+We are beggining with the following assumptions:

+- Prometheus is deployed in the cluster.
+- Prometheus is configured correctly and collecting proper metrics from pods, nodes, namespaces, etc.
+- Prometheus is exposed at the following URL and port: `http://prometheus.mycompany.io:80`

-Prometheus is available for deploy in rancher v2.0 on catalog.
-Deploy it from rancher catalog if it isn't alrady running on your k8s cluster.
+Prometheus is available for deployment in the Rancher v2.0 catalog.
+Deploy it from Rancher catalog if it isn't already running in your cluster.

-If hpa wants to use custom metrics from Prometheus, package [k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) is needed at `kube-system` namespace on k8s cluster.
-Just to facilitate `k8s-prometheus-adapter` installation, we are gonna to use helm chart available at [banzai-charts](https://github.com/banzaicloud/banzai-charts)
+If HPA wants to use custom metrics from Prometheus, package [k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) is needed at `kube-system` namespace on k8s cluster.
+Just to facilitate `k8s-prometheus-adapter` installation, we are going to use Helm chart available at [banzai-charts](https://github.com/banzaicloud/banzai-charts).

-To do it, follow these steps:

-- Init helm at k8s cluster
+1. Initialize Helm in your cluster
   ```
   # kubectl -n kube-system create serviceaccount tiller
   kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller helm init --service-account tiller
   ```

-- Clone github `banzai-charts` repo:
+1. Clone the `banzai-charts` Helm chart from GitHub:
   ```
   # git clone https://github.com/banzaicloud/banzai-charts
   ```

-- Install `prometheus-adapter` char specifying prometheus url and port
+1. Install `prometheus-adapter` char specifying prometheus url and port.
   ```
   # helm install --name prometheus-adapter banzai-charts/prometheus-adapter --set prometheus.url="http://prometheus.mycompany.io",prometheus.port="80" --namespace kube-system
   ```

-- Check that `prometheus-adapter` is running properly.
-Check service pod and logs at namespace `kube-system`
+1. Check that `prometheus-adapter` is running properly.
+Check the service pod and logs in the `kube-system` namespace.
   ```
   # kubectl get pods -n kube-system
   NAME                                  READY     STATUS    RESTARTS   AGE